 Art Jones, MD

-Dr. Jones earned his MD from the University of Illinois and bachelor’s degree from Taylor University.
-He completed his internal medicine residency, chief residency and cardiology fellowship and continues to serve as a clinical associate at the University of Chicago.
+Dr. Jones is a graduate of the University of Illinois Medical School and completed internal medicine residency, chief residency and a cardiology fellowship at the University of Chicago.